John Leake (NAAFI manager): Private life

 Leake married Carole, and together they had a son as well as two sons from Carole's previous marriage.
 At the time of Leake's death, he was living in Milehouse, Plymouth.

 He was one of five brothers, the others being David, Ian, Geoffrey, and Stephen.

 Legacy

 Admiral Sandy Woodward, the commander of the British Naval Force during the Falklands War, wrote about Leake in his memoirs.
-He said "I was sure there would be many stories of heroism to come out of it, but of them all, I remain most impressed by the conduct of John Leake who manned the machine gun in Ardent.
+He said, "I was sure there would be many stories of heroism to come out of it, but of them all, I remain most impressed by the conduct of John Leake who manned the machine gun in Ardent.
 He was not really in the Navy, but, as we say, we are all of one company, the Captain and the NAAFI man.
 And we all go together."

 Following Leake's death in 2000, his medals were put up for auction on 23 September 2011.
-They sold for £110,000, beating the previous record paid for a Distinguished Service Medal set at £59,800 in 2003.
+They sold for £110,000, beating the previous record paid for a Distinguished Service Medal set, which stood at £59,800 in 2003.